nick-otter/nick-otter.github.io/_posts/2022-10-02-DiRT, DORA, Thin and Fat platform - Minimal takeaways from DevOps Days London 2022.md

 * Understand Thin platform team or Fat platform team.

 # Issues with Embedded DevOps
-* Dedicated DevOps per Dev team creates Siloing without tribal knowledge unifying all DevOps individuals embedded in Dev teams.
+* A dedicated DevOps engineer per Dev team creates Siloing and Code sprawl.
+Tribal knowledge is required to unify all DevOps individuals embedded in Dev teams.

 # DevOps transfomations
 * Evangelise Operations orchestrating DevOps not Dev movement to DevOps which squeezes out Operations.